bossley9/sam-bossley/thoughts/vim-the-ubiquitous.md

 ---
+layout: layouts/thought
-title: 'Vim: The Ubiquitous Text Editor'
+title: "Vim: The Ubiquitous Text Editor"
 desc:
   I hope to persuade not only developers but everyone to learn vim and its keybindings.
 Vim is a text editing software that is built around the keyboard, and because of this, editing